 The Health and Safety (Consultation with Employees) Regulations 1996 (HSCER)require employers to consult their employees on matters that affect their health and safety, where all employees are not already covered by the provisions of the Safety Representatives and Safety Committees Regulations 1977 (SRSCR).
 Employees will be consulted directly.

 This policy should be read in conjunction with the following school policies, strategies and documents:

 First Aid policy

 Premises Management policy

-This policy has been written & authorised by: